Grams to Eggs: Instant Calculator & Professional Guide

 Based on US Large eggs (50g each) • Need the reverse?
 Try our Eggs to Grams converter

-Recipe calls for 175g eggs?
-That's 3.5 eggs!
-Here's what professionals do:
+🔥 Recipe calls for 175g eggs?
+Here's the solution

 1. Calculate: 175g ÷ 50g = 3.5 eggs